nhsconnect/gpconnect-messaging/pages/testing/testing_receiver.md

 ## Testing approach ##

-GP principal clinical system suppliers wishing to validate their capability to receive and process messages received through GP Connect Messaging use cases will be provided with a "synthetic sender" solution to facilitate their development process.
+GP Principal Clinical System suppliers wishing to validate their capability to receive and process messages received through GP Connect Messaging use cases will be provided with a "synthetic sender" solution to facilitate their development process.

 This capability is currently at the design phase.
 However, it is envisaged that NHS Digital will provide access to a test portal where GP system providers will be able to manually trigger the sending of a test message selected from a set of exemplar messages which conform to the set of messaging use cases defined at the time.